Re-examining Low Rank adaptation for private LLM fine-tuning

 \section{Methodology}

 In this section, we introduce our post-processing method, which leverages equations~\ref{eq:optimal_denoising} and~\ref{eq:optimal_eta} to denoise the gradients produced by DP-SGD before they are passed to the optimizer.
-Note that some of the performance loss in DP-SGD, compared to non-private training, is due to gradient clipping \citep{bu2023convergence}.
-However, this work does not address the performance drop from clipping; we focus exclusively on mitigating the loss caused by the added noise.
+First, we establish that the slower convergence observed with DP-SGD (compared to non-private training) is primarily caused by the added Gaussian noise, not by gradient clipping.
+Although prior work often attributes the loss gap between DP-SGD and non-private training to clipping \citep{bu2023convergence}, these are distinct phenomena.
+Figure~\ref{fig:clip_vs_dp} shows that the final validation loss is similar for DP-SGD with a zero noise multiplier (\(\sigma=0\)) and for DP-SGD using the noise level required for privacy; however, convergence toward that final loss is significantly slower when noise is added.
+This indicates that the added noise is the main driver of DP-SGD's slower convergence.
+More similar experiments comparing clipping alone versus DP-SGD can be found in appendix \ref{appendix:clip_vs_dp}.